OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: 4096

-        <p class="jekyll-theme-minimal scene-class-attr-comment">When adaptive sampling is turned on, this represents the max number of samples we can throw at a pixel.
+        <p class="scene-class-attr-comment">When adaptive sampling is turned on, this represents the max number of samples we can throw at a pixel.
 It's best to err on the high side since adaptive sampling will cull out samples where they're not needed based on the target adaptive error, in which case we should rarely hit the max samples value.</p>

     </p>